Skip to content

 SSH access

-SSH into your instance using ssh <username>@<ip address>.
-You can find the IP address of your instance in CACAO under Deployments.
-Your username is the same as your ACCESS-CI username.
+SSH into your instance using ssh exouser@<ip address> or ssh exouser@<hostname>.
+You can find the IP address and hostname of your instance on the instance's page in Exosphere.

 Remote desktop access